crnimat/android-acr-nfc-reader-service-api/README.md

 Premium features
 ===========
 Reading and writing NDEF messages are premium features.
-This app should speed up your prototyping considerably, so consider going premium.
+This API should speed up NFC development considerably, so consider going premium.

 Need help?
 ===========